JSS95/civiq6/doc/source/intro.rst

 .. currentmodule:: civiq6

 CIViQ6 is a Python package for camera integration of `VimbaPython <https://github.com/alliedvision/VimbaPython>`_ and Qt6.
-It is designed to help scientific programmers who want to quickly visualize the video without complicated framework.

 Supported Qt bindings
 =====================